piqiframework/.github/piqiFrameworkGovernance.md

 In addition, large, significant, or breaking changes must have full committer consensus before being applied.

-In general, when a new version of the CQL specification is created, a new branch of the test repository is created to implement support for that version.
+In general, when a new version is created, a new branch of the test repository is created to implement support for that version.
 Although changes to this new version branch may be committed directly, best practice is to use pull requests for the new version branch as well.
 Once the new version of the specification is published, the tests in this repository are added.

-Note that changes must always align with the CQL specification.
-Changes made to tests in this repository will be submitted back to the informative tests published as part of the CQL specification.
-Any changes to the CQL specification itself are governed by HL7 and must be done through the HL7 process, either by submitting an STU comment, or balloting a new version of the specification.
+Note that changes must always align with the specification.
+Changes made in this repository will be submitted back to the informative tests published as part of the specification.
+Any changes to the specification itself are governed by HL7 and must be done through the HL7 process, either by submitting an STU comment, or balloting a new version of the specification.

 ## Communication Channels
 Communication should be done in an open and public manner.
 The project uses many different channels for open communication, including: